 Allen Coage was far more than a main-event pro wrestler.
 An Olympic judo champion, he was bad news for his often overmatched opponents.
 Nor did he tolerate disrespect inside or outside the ring or dojo.
-In the squared circle, he went by Bad News Brown and Bad News Allen.
+In the squared circle, he was known as Bad News Brown and Bad News Allen.
 But to his family, he was so much more.
-With the help of his daughters Frances and April, we share cherished lesser-known stories of a man very much missed.

 The Gospel According to Bad News Brown